Anipaleja/Sortify/README.md

 # Sortify

-**Sortify** — A lightweight, intelligent folder organizer to clean up your files effortlessly.
+**Sortify** — A lightweight, intelligent folder organizer to clean up your files effortlessly and efficiently.

 ## Overview